JLBLine/WODEN/docs/sphinx/testing/cmake_testing/scripts/concat_woden_uvfits.rst

 test_concat_woden_uvfits.py
 ****************************
 This test writes out some example ``uvfits`` files with known contents, creates a mock of a command line argument object, and runs ``concat_woden_uvfits.main`` to create concatenated outputs.
 Simply we just make 4 uvfits files and stich em together.
+There are two options of reverse the X and Y polarisations, and halving the power of the visibilities (for different Stokes conventions).
+So run the test 4 times to test all options.